jhia/snake-canvas/README.md

-## Synopsis
+#Snake in Canvas

 This is a html5/canvas implementation of the game Snake.
-Enjoy.

-## Motivation
+## Working

-I`ve always loved the Snake games in Nokia mobile phones.
-This is a replica attempt.
+Now, the project is under **construction**, you gonna see some commit changes in a few days ;)

 ## Installation